 Dentures are a good solution for people who have lost all or some teeth due to cavities, gum disease, injury, or have never grown into some of their adult teeth due to a genetic heredity trait.
 Complete dentures are used when the patient has no remaining teeth and the dentures can fit over the gums.
 Partial dentures are used when a patient has some teeth left and the partial dentures can fit over the remaining teeth.

-Besides the embarrassment of missing teeth, other problems can include speech difficulty causing the adjacent teeth to shift or whistle and difficulty eating & chewing.
-The look of a person’s face can seem droopy or sagging with missing teeth causing you to look much older than you are.
+Besides the embarrassment of missing teeth, other problems can include speech difficulty causing the adjacent teeth to shift or whistle, and difficulty eating & chewing.
+The look of a person’s face can seem droopy or sagging with missing teeth causing them to look much older than they are.
 Missing teeth cause people to avoid social situations and avoid eating any kind of hard food.
 Your quality of life can be greatly improved by making the decision to get dentures.

 Full and removable dentures are the least stable of all dental options.
 They have to be held in place with dental adhesive and can shift and fall out of place if not used properly.
 Dentures can be irritating and cause further bone loss by constant rubbing on any natural teeth or roots left in the mouth.
-Removable dentures are however less expensive then the non removable variety and are easier to clean and maintain.
-Dentures require an adjustment period but can offer better support of the soft gum tissues.
+Removable dentures are, however, less expensive than the non-removable variety and are easier to clean and maintain.
+Dentures require an adjustment period but can offer better support for the soft gum tissues.

 Whatever dentures you choose, your dentist will be with you every step of the way keeping you smiling for years to come!